-Green Building Tax CreditDepartment of Revenue Services State of Connecticut (Rev. 12/20) 2020 Form CT-1120GB Green Buildings Tax Credit For Income Year Beginning:________________________ , 2020 and Ending:_________________________ ,__________ .
-Corporation name Connecticut Tax Registration Number General Instructions Credit Computation Complete this form in blue or black ink only.
+Green Building Tax CreditDepartment of Revenue Services State of Connecticut 2021 Form CT-1120GB (Rev. 12/21) Green Buildings Tax Credit For Income Year Beginning:________________________ , 2021 and Ending:_________________________ ,__________ .
+Corporation name Connecticut Tax Registration Number General Instructions Credit Computation The tax credit is equal to the allowable costs multiplied by the applicable tax credit percentage.
+A taxpayer may claim only 25% of the total amount of allowable costs in any year.
+The tax credit percentage depends on the certification level of the project, as follows: Complete this form in blue or black ink only.
 Do not use staples.
 Please note that each form is year specific.
 The correct year’s form must be used.
 Complete Form CT‑1120GB, Green Building Tax Credit, to claim the credit allowed under Conn.
 Gen. Stat. § 12‑217mm for eligible construction, renovation, or rehabilitation projects.
 This form must be used to claim the tax credit available against the tax imposed under Chapter 208 (Corporation Business Tax) of the Connecticut General Statutes.
-This credit is administered by the Department of Energy and Environmental Protection (DEEP).
+Type of Eligible Project New Construction or Major Renovation Core and Shell or Commercial Interior Projects This credit is administered by the Department of Energy and Environmental Protection (DEEP).
 To be eligible to claim this credit, an application must have been submitted to and approved by DEEP prior to December 1, 2017.
+LEED Green Building Rating Tax Credit Percentage Gold Platinum Gold Platinum 8% 10.5% 5% 7% The total tax credits claimed may not exceed the amount of the tax credit voucher issued by DEEP prior to December 1, 2017.
 This tax credit may be assigned to another taxpayer or taxpayers.
 A project owner, including a non-profit entity, may transfer a tax credit to a pass-through partner in return for a lump sum cash payment.
-The tax credit is equal to the allowable costs multiplied by the applicable tax credit percentage.
-A taxpayer may claim only 25% of the total amount of allowable costs in any year.
-The tax credit percentage depends on the certification level of the project, as follows: Type of Eligible Project New Construction or Major Renovation Core and Shell or Commercial Interior Projects LEED Green Building Rating Tax Credit Percentage Gold Platinum Gold Platinum 8% 10.5% 5% 7% The total tax credits claimed may not exceed the amount of the tax credit voucher issued by DEEP prior to December 1, 2017.
 The tax credit percentage increases by 0.5% if the eligible project meets any one of the following requirements: 1.
 Is a mixed-use development; 2.
 Is located in a brownfield or enterprise zone; 3.
 Does not require a sewer extension of more than 1/8 mile; or 4.
 Is located within 1/4 mile walking distance of bus transit, rail, light rail, streetcar, or ferry services.
-Part I - Credit Computation The Green Building tax credit is being claimed by: Project owner Assignee If credit is being claimed by an assignee, enter the name and Connecticut Tax Registration Number (if available) of the assignor below. _______________________________________________ Assignor’s name ________________________________________________ Assignor’s Connecticut Tax Registration Number 1.
-Enter the Initial Tax Credit Voucher Number issued by the Commissioner of DEEP.
-2. Enter the allowable costs incurred during the 2017 Income Year.
-Do not exceed the maximum amount approved by DEEP.
-1. 2.
-00 .
-3. Enter Tax Credit Percentage (see Credit Computation above).
-3. 4.
-Multiply Line 2 by Line 3.
-4. 00 5.
-Tax Credit: Multiply Line 4 by 25%.
-Enter here and on Form CT-1120K, Part I-C, Column B. 5.
-00 Part II - Computation of Carryforward A Total Credit Earned B Credit Applied to 2015 through 2019 C Carryforward to 2020 D Credit Applied to 2020 E Carryforward to 2021 2015 Green Building Tax Credit 1. from 2015 Form CT-1120GB, Part I, Line 9 2016 Green Building Tax Credit 2. from 2016 Form CT-1120GB, Part I, Line 9 2017 Green Building Tax Credit 3. from 2017 Form CT-1120GB, Part I, Line 9 2018 Green Building Tax Credit 4. from 2018 Form CT-1120GB, Part I, Line 8 2019 Green Building Tax Credit 5. from 2019 Form CT-1120GB, Part I, Line 7 2020 Green Building Tax Credit 6. from 2020 Form CT-1120GB, Part I, Line 5 7.
-Total Green Building Tax Credit applied to 2020: Add Lines 1 through 6, Column D. 8.
-Total Green Building Tax Credit carryforward to 2021: Add Lines 2 through 6, Column E. Computation of Carryforward Instructions Lines 1 through 6, Columns A through D – Enter the amount for each corresponding year.
-Lines 2 through 5, Column E – Subtract Column D from Column C. Line 6, Column E – Subtract Column D from Column A. Members included in 2020 Form CT‑1120CU, Combined Unitary Corporation Business Tax Return: Include in Column D credits shared to and used by another member of the combined group.
+Part II - Computation of Carryforward A Total Credit Earned B Credit Applied to 2016 through 2020 C Carryforward to 2021 2016 Green Building Tax Credit 1. from 2016 Form CT-1120GB, Part I, Line 9 2017 Green Building Tax Credit 2. from 2017 Form CT-1120GB, Part I, Line 9 2018 Green Building Tax Credit 3. from 2018 Form CT-1120GB, Part I, Line 9 2019 Green Building Tax Credit 4. from 2019 Form CT-1120GB, Part I, Line 8 2020 Green Building Tax Credit 5. from 2020 Form CT-1120GB, Part I, Line 7 6.
+Total Green Building Tax Credit applied to 2021: Add Lines 1 through 5, Column D. 7.
+Total Green Building Tax Credit carryforward to 2022: Add Lines 2 through 5, Column E. Visit us at portal.ct.gov/DRS for more information.
+D Credit Applied to 2021 E Carryforward to 2022 Computation of Carryforward Instructions Lines 1 through 5, Columns A through D – Enter the amount for each corresponding year.
+Lines 2 through 5, Column E – Subtract Column D from Column C. Members included in 2021 Form CT‑1120CU, Combined Unitary Corporation Business Tax Return: Include in Column D credits shared to and used by another member of the combined group.
 Carryforward/Carryback Any remaining tax credit balance that exceeds the tax credit applied may be carried forward for up to five income years.
 No carryback is allowed.
 Definitions Allowable costs means amounts chargeable to a capital account that are paid for: 1.
 Construction or rehabilitation costs; 2.
 Commissioning costs; 3.
 Architectural and engineering fees; 4.
 Site costs (e.g. temporary electric wiring, scaffolding, demolition, fencing, security); and 5.
 Carpeting, partitions, walls, wall coverings, ceilings, lighting, plumbing, electric wiring, mechanical, heating, cooling, ventilation.
 Purchases of land, remediation costs, and the costs of telephone systems or computers are not allowable costs.
-Form CT-1120GB Back (Rev. 12/20) Eligible project means a real estate development project, or a building within a real estate development project, that is designed to meet the applicable LEED Green Building Rating System gold certification or other equivalent certification, as determined by DEEP.
+Form CT-1120GB Back (Rev. 12/21) Eligible project means a real estate development project, or a building within a real estate development project, that is designed to meet the applicable LEED Green Building Rating System gold certification or other equivalent certification, as determined by DEEP.
 Additional Information See the Guide to Connecticut Business Tax Credits available on the Department of Revenue Services (DRS) website at portal.ct.gov/DRS, or contact DEEP, Ten Franklin Square, New Britain, CT 06051, 860‑827‑2680.

 Form CT-1120 GB